-- 1. call on each person who has submitted a question to ask their question verbally, if they wish (unless the Chairperson has rejected the question, in accordance with Rule 15c of these Rules); - 2. allow, at her or his discretion, the question to be read out by another member of the public on behalf of the person who submitted the question; - 3. allow, at her or his discretion, a person asking a question to seek clarification on any point/s made in the answer provided; - 4. give priority to questions relating to matters on the agenda for the Scheduled Meeting, in the order in which they are received; - 5. allow a maximum of three questions on a particular topic, grouping questions together to permit a collective response, as appropriate; - 6. nominate the appropriate Councillor or Officer to answer the question or elect to answer it herself/himself; - 7. advise the Scheduled Meeting if questions have been submitted and rejected; and - 8. distribute rejected questions to all Councillors by the end of the next working day.
+- call on each person who has submitted a question to ask their question verbally, if they wish (unless the Chairperson has rejected the question, in accordance with Rule 15c of these Rules); - allow, at her or histheir discretion, the question to be read out by another member of the public on behalf of the person who submitted the question; - allow, at her or histheir discretion, a person asking a question to seek clarification on any point/s made in the answer provided; - give priority to questions relating to matters on the agenda for the Scheduled Meeting, in the order in which they are received; - allow a maximum of three questions on a particular topic, grouping questions together to permit a collective response, as appropriate; - nominate the appropriate Councillor or Officer to answer the question or elect to answer it herself/himselfthemselves; - 7. advise the Scheduled Meeting if questions have been submitted and rejected; and - 8. distribute rejected questions to all Councillors by the end of the next working day.